 Wisner Resources offers a wide range of books, videos, hands-on trainings and training curriculum materials, and private consultation for those interested in thoughtful, practical, creative and time-tested solutions to common problems.

-We travel internationally in season.
-Regular hosts and partner sites include Missoula, MT; Seattle/Everett, WA; Portland/Aloha, OR; and Coquille/Bandon, OR.
+We travel internationally in season, and regionally in the Pacific/Montane West.
 When we're at home, we live in the Okanogan Highlands, on the first mountain south of Lake Osoyoos.